WamWooWam/WamWooWam.Wpf/README.md

 Themes.SetTheme();
 ```

+There, done!
+That was easy, wasn't it.

 #### Light/Dark mode

-If you want to enforce a specific mode, you can do something a la:
+If you want to enforce a specific light/dark mode, you can do something a la:
 ```cs
 // Enforce light theme
 Themes.SetTheme(light: true);